GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 ## Objectives

-This lab will show how to configure ERP as an integration trigger with the ERP adapter, and how to invoke it.
+This lab will various ways to use the ERP adapter in OIC.

+## Outline
-### Outline ### [CMD/CTRL F to skip to relevant part]
+**CMD/CTRL F to skip to relevant part**

 #### Pre-requisites
 1. Configure ERP to send business events to OIC